openhwgroup/cv32e40p/docs/source/verification.rst

                                          EXTZ(mul(X(rs1)[31..24],X(rs2)[31..24]))"
         },

-Those SAIL instructions description are then used to automatically generate more than 430 assertions and 29 CSRs descriptions.
+Those SAIL instructions description are then used to automatically generate 277 assertions and 29 CSRs descriptions.
-Those assertions have been applied on the 7 different configurations listed in :ref:`Verified configurations` table.
+Those assertions have been applied on the 7 different configurations listed in :ref:`Verified configurations` table on intermediate RTL version and were proven as correct.

 RTL code coverage is generated using Siemens EDA Onespin Quantify tool which uses RTL mutation to check assertions quality and can produce standard UCDB database that can be merged with simulation one afterwards.